 - New equipment and upgrade installation skills

-Telecommunication technician salaries vary depending upon the location of the jobs, but the U.S. Bureau of Labor Statistics (BLS), ( www.bls.gov), reported that the average weekly income for non-supervisory technicians in May 2008 was $1,038.
-The median hourly wage for telecommunications equipment installers and repairers was $27.60 and $26.55 for telecommunications line installers and repairers.
+Telecommunication technician salaries vary depending upon the location of the jobs, but the U.S. Bureau of Labor Statistics (BLS), ( www.bls.gov), reported that the average yearly income for telecommunications line installers and repairers in May 2015 was $54,200.
+The median hourly wages for these professionals was $25.44.
+The median annual wage for telecommunications equipment installers and repairers, excluding line installers, was $26.24.

 According to the BLS, employment for telecommunications equipment installers and repairers is expected to decline by four percent from 2014-2024, which is slower than the national average.
 One of the reasons for this decline is that consumers are switching to wireless and mobile technologies, which require less installation.
 The technology is also becoming more reliable, requiring fewer repairs.

 Overall, earning an online degree in applied information technology or telecommunications can help aspiring telecommunications technicians build the educational background in technology that they need.
 Students will take courses in telecommunication systems, circuits, networking and more to prepare them for entry-level work in the telecommunications sector.